Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 2. Overwatering

-When a Monstera is overwatered, the roots are susceptible to rotting, which in turn will cause the leaves to start curling upwards.
+When a Monstera is overwatered, the roots are susceptible to rotting, which in turn will cause the leaves to start curling.

-A Monstera that has been overwatered will have soggy, yellow, or brown leaves that are wilting.
+A Monstera that has been overwatered will have soggy, brown, or yellow leaves that are wilting.

 The leaves may also fall off easily, and the stem may start to rot.